 If your arm is paralyzed, you may be at increased risk for bone fracture.

 How do I get ready for arm care after a stroke?

 Learn everything you can about your treatment plan.
 Your healthcare team will work with you to design a treatment plan specific to your needs.
 You may work with a physiatrist.
 This is a doctor who specializes in rehabilitative medicine.
 You will likely work with a physical therapist.
 This is a therapist who can teach you safe exercises to improve the strength, endurance, and range of motion in your arm, shoulder, and hand.
 An occupational therapist can help you learn to regain skills needed for everyday living using your arm.
 This may include using assistive devices, such as braces or arm rails.

 Expect your treatment plan to change as you recover.
 Talk with the members of your medical team about how things are going.
 If an exercise causes pain, stop the exercise and let someone know right away.

 What happens during arm care after a stroke?

 Preventing partial separation or subluxation is one of the most important goals of arm care after a stroke.
 To prevent this problem, you must protect your arm at the shoulder joint.

 You will need to control the shoulder joint during movement.
-It is important that all of your caregivers know about the proper ways to assist you.
+It's important that all of your caregivers know about the correct ways to assist you.
 No one should pull on your arm.
 Damage can result from getting underarm support to stand or walk.
 Instead, support your affected arm and use your strong arm to help pull yourself up.

 Support devices may also be part of your treatment.
 You may need to have your arm in a sling or harness after your stroke.
 This will support your arm and help prevent more damage.
 If you’re in a wheelchair, the chair’s arm support may also help.
 Other devices include special lap trays or pillows.
 You may need to use these for weeks or longer.